 DOPPLER TRIANGLE

-Doppler Triangle: They are very special triangles whose side lengths are determined by travel time of the signals.
+Doppler Triangle: These are very special triangles whose side lengths are determined by the signal's arrival time.

-Doppler Triangles are used to analyze how (c+v)(c-v) mathematics takes place between two reference systems, one of which is in motion and the other is motionless.
-The positions of the reference systems at the moment the signal is emitted and the signal arrives form the vertexes of the triangle.
+Doppler Triangles are used to analyze how the (c+v)(c-v) mathematics occurs between two reference systems, one stationary and the other in motion.
+The positions of the reference systems at the time of signal emission and arrival form the vertices of the triangle.

 EXPLANATION:

-In the figure above, we see a triangle which is formed by the points O, A and B. The Red line that is connected to the reference system of the plane is an auxiliary line that we will make use of while doing the analysis.
+In the figure above, we see a Doppler Triangle formed by points O, A, and B. The red line associated with the plane's reference system is an auxiliary line that we will use for analysis.

-d0 line: It is the incoming direction of the signal relative to the reference system of the observer.
-As the signal will cover this line at c speed, the travel time of the signal is tΔ=d0/c.
+Line d0: This is the direction of the signal's arrival relative to the observer's reference system.
+Since the signal traverses this line at the speed of c, the arrival time of the signal is tΔ=d0/c.

-d2 line: It represents the outgoing direction of the signal relative to the reference system of the plane.
+Line d2: This represents the direction of the signal relative to the plane's reference system.

-As can be seen, Doppler Triangle directly leads us to (c+v)(c-v) mathematics.
-Doppler Triangle is an indispensable part of (c+v)(c-v) mathematics.
+As shown, the Doppler Triangle directly leads us to the (c+v)(c-v) mathematics.
+The Doppler Triangle is an integral part of (c+v)(c-v) mathematics.

 EXPLANATION:

-As can be seen in the figure, the observer sends the signal.
+As shown in this figure, the observer sends the signal.

-d0 line: The Red line that moves together with the plane shows the incoming direction of the signal relative to the reference system of the plane.
-The signal covers the red line at c speed and reaches the plane.
-This line is parallel and equal in length to d0.
-Therefore, in the calculations, the black d0 is the line that determines the travel time of the signal.
+Line d0: The red line moving with the plane shows the direction of the signal's arrival relative to the plane's reference system.
+The signal traverses this red line at speed c to reach the plane.
+This line is parallel to and equal in length to the black line d0.
+Therefore, in calculations, the black line d0 represents the line determining the signal's arrival time.

-d1 line: It is the distance that the plane covers at “u” speed within the travel time of the signal.
+Line d1: This is the distance the plane covers at speed "u" during the signal's travel time.

 EXPLANATION: